-- 40. The board has ultimate responsibility for an organisation's risk management and internal control systems, but the audit committee may play a role in assisting the board to fulfil this function.
-The audit committee should review the company's internal financial controls, that is, the systems established to identify, assess, manage and monitor financial risks. - 41.
-The company's management has day-to-day responsibility for the risk management and internal controls systems, including the financial controls.
-Risk management should be an integral part of the company's day-to-day business processes and, in this context, the audit committee should consider what role it can play and what information it requires to assist in putting in place sound risk management and internal control systems.
-If the audit committee has been delegated the function it should also receive reports from management on the effectiveness of the systems they have established and the conclusions of any testing carried out by internal and external auditors.
-The audit committee should consider the level of assurance it is getting on the risk management and internal control system and whether this is enough to help the board in satisfying itself that they are operating effectively.
+- 39. The board has ultimate responsibility for an organisation's risk management and internal control systems, but the board may delegate to the audit committee some functions to assist the board in meeting this responsibility. - 40.
+The audit committee should review the company's internal financial controls, that is, the systems established to identify, assess, manage and monitor financial risks, as part of their expected roles and responsibilities in the Code.8 - 41.
+The company's management has day-to-day responsibility for the risk management and internal control systems, including the financial controls, and these should form an integral part of the company's day-to-day business processes.
+If oversight of the function is so delegated, the audit committee should consider what role it can play in promoting sound risk management and internal control systems, including operational and compliance controls, and review these systems.
+If the function has been delegated to the audit committee it should receive reports from management on the effectiveness of the systems they have established and the conclusions of any testing carried out by internal or external auditors.

-In addition, the auditor is required by auditing standards to report, in their report on the financial statements, if the board's statement in the annual report is inconsistent with the knowledge acquired by the auditor in the course of performing the audit
+7 In addition, the auditor is required by auditing standards to report, in their report on the financial statements, if the board's statement in the annual report is inconsistent with the knowledge acquired by the auditor in the course of performing the audit.

-The FRC's 'Guidance on Risk Management, Internal Control and Related Financial and Business Reporting' provides further guidance on this subject
+8 Guidance on Risk Management, Internal Control and Related Financial and Business Reporting (September 2014) provides further guidance.

-42. Except to the extent that this is expressly dealt with by the board or risk committee, the audit committee should review and commend to the board the statements included in the annual report in relation to internal control, risk management, business model reporting and the viability statement.
+- 42. The audit committee should consider the level of assurance it is getting on the risk management and internal control systems, including internal financial controls, and whether this is enough to help the board in satisfying itself that they are operating effectively. - 43.
+If risk management and internal control responsibilities are delegated to different committees the board should consider the impact of splitting those responsibilities. - 44.
+Except to the extent that this is expressly dealt with by the board or risk committee, the audit committee should review and recommend to the board the disclosures included in the annual report in relation to internal control, risk management and the viability statement.